digorithm/digorithm/README.md

 ### Hi there 👋

-I'm a core dev and tech lead at [Fuel Labs](https://fuel.network/).
+I'm a core dev and team lead at [Fuel Labs](https://fuel.network/).
 I'm very into distributed & decentralized systems, cryptography, programming languages, and computer science in general.
 You can read more about me here: https://www.rodrigoaraujo.me/.

 My work spans across a couple of projects: